 Diabetes affects many parts of your body, including your eyes, so routine diabetic eye exams are crucial.
-Board-certified ophthalmologist and eye surgeon Sara Creekmore, DO, performs diabetic eye exams, including yearly evaluations, prevention, and treatment of diabetic retinopathy, at Tampa Bay Eye and Facial Aesthetics in Lutz, Florida.
+Board-certified ophthalmologist and eye surgeon Sara Creekmore, DO, performs diabetic eye exams, including yearly evaluations, prevention, and treatment of diabetic retinopathy, at Tampa Bay Eye in Lutz, Florida.
 To schedule your diabetic eye exam, call the office or request an appointment online today.

 Diabetic eye exams are a critical part of health care for people with diabetes.
 These exams involve a thorough evaluation of your retina and other parts of your eye that can become damaged by diabetes.